 For comparison, we also measured the cosine similarity of trajectories from different classes.
 Compared with the random distribution, and the values computed from the invariant representations, the straightened representations showed a substantial bias toward parallelism for trajectories within the same [digit, transformation] class, and toward orthogonality for trajectories across different classes.
 We hypothesize that trajectories from the same [digit, transformation] class are more likely to have samples that are close to each other in the representation space; these proximal points may have similar local gradients since the model architecture is composed of locally affine operations.
-When the straightening loss stretches the trajectories into straight lines, they end up being stretched into similar directions, resulting in a larger cosine similarity.
-On the other hand, the whitening regularizer tries to fill the output space, causing trajectories from different classes to be pushed into orthogonal directions in order to achieve a high variance in every output dimension.
+When the straightening loss straightens trajectories from the same class, it does so in similar directions, resulting in a larger cosine similarity.
+On the other hand, the whitening regularizer tries to fill the output space, which encourages orthogonality of trajectories from different classes in order to achieve a high variance in every output dimension.
 This leads to a cosine similarity for across-class vectors that is more concentrated at zero than expected by chance.

-We further corroborated this finding by quantifying the dimensionality of the with-class and across-class network responses.
-Specifically, we quantified "effective dimensionality" using the participation ratio, $R = \frac{(\sum_i \lambda_i)^2}{\sum_i \lambda_i^2}$ , where $\{\lambda_i\}$ are the eigenvalues of the covariance matrices of responses in each condition.
-It is clear from Fig. 3F that representations from the same [digit, transformation] class are much more compact under straightening than under invariance, although the straightened representations exhibit a higher effective dimension overall.
+We further corroborated this finding by quantifying the dimensionality of the within-class and across-class network responses.
+Specifically, we quantified "effective dimensionality" using the participation ratio, $R = \frac{\left(\sum{i} \lambda{i}\right)^{2}}{\sum{i} \lambda{i}^{2}}$, where $\{\lambda{i}\}$ are the eigenvalues of the covariance matrices of responses in each condition.
+It is clear from Fig. 3F that representations from the same [digit, transformation] class are much more compact under straightening than under invariance, although the straightened representations exhibit a higher effective dimensionality overall.

 Figure 3: Geometric properties of the straightened representation.
-Panels A-E show histograms of cosine similarity (normalized dot product) between pairs of difference vectors, $z_t - z{t-1}$ .
+Panels A-E show histograms of cosine similarity (normalized dot product) between pairs of difference vectors, $z_t - z{t-1}$.
 Insets show example trajectories in each scenario, where color indicates digit identity.
 A. same digit and transformation type; B. same digit and different transformation; C. different digit and same transformation; D. different digit and transformation; E. all difference vectors vs. digit classifier vectors.
-F. Average effective dimensionality, measured with participation ratio, of the set of responses $z_t$ in each group.
+F. Average effective dimensionality, measured with participation ratio, of the set of responses z_t in each group.

-experiments we focused on the sequential CIFAR-10 data (Fig. 4A) and used ResNet-18 as the backbone representation network.
-Following the standard practice in [3], we attached to the end of the backbone a projector with the training loss applied to its output.
+the standard practice in [3], we attached to the end of the backbone a projector with the training loss applied to its output.
 The outputs of the backbone were taken as the primary representations and used for the downstream recognition task.
-Representations were learned using the self-supervised learning objectives applied to clean image sequences.
-After learning, we froze the network parameters then trained linear classifiers on the representational layer to determine the corresponding image class.
+Representations were learned by applying the self-supervised learning objective to clean image sequences.
+After learning, the network parameters were frozen, and linear classifiers were trained to identify the corresponding image class.
 Hyperparameters were chosen to yield the best clean image recognition performance, individually for each objective.
 We used an adapted version of the solo-learn library to train all models in this section [10].